 It’s no secret that, for Brits, tea is not just tea – it’s a national institution.
-All too often, though, treating yourself to an afternoon tea can translate to spending a couple of hours eating tiny sandwiches and slightly dry slices of cake, then paying £50 for the privilege.
-Luckily, we’ve done all the arduous research for you, so you can enjoy an altogether more appetizing experience.
+All too often, though, treating yourself to an afternoon tea can mean eating tiny sandwiches and slightly dry slices of cake, then paying £50 for the privilege.
+Those days are over – we’ve done all the arduous research for you, so you can enjoy an altogether more appetising experience.
 Let us help you find the best afternoon tea in London with our top seven favourites.

-At sketch, you can check your preconceptions about afternoon tea being a staid, stuffy affair at the door.
+At Sketch, you can check your preconceptions about afternoon tea being a staid, stuffy affair at the door.
 Instead, expect irreverent art, stylish staff and delicious food.
-Tea is usually served in the Gallery, a cavernous pink room currently lined with hundreds of David Shrigley drawings (the exhibitions change from time to time), and where even the tea sets are tongue-in-cheek works of art.
+Tea is usually served in the Gallery, a cavernous pink room currently lined with hundreds of David Shrigley drawings, and where even the tea sets are tongue-in-cheek works of art.

 Alternatively try the more intimate, colourful Parlour or the (indoor) fairytale woods of the Glade.
 Even the space-age toilets are talking points; you’ll certainly never run out of conversation topics at this excellent, artistic afternoon tea.

-If you’d like to see what all the fuss is about but don’t fancy spending a small fortune, head to the Gallery Mess at Saatchi, where for only £15.50 you can enjoy a proper afternoon tea in airy, elegant surroundings.
-You can of course wander around the world-famous contemporary art gallery after, too – entrance is free, so you can still keep to your budget.
+If you’d like to enjoy a great afternoon tea in London, but but don’t fancy spending a small fortune, head to the Gallery Mess at Saatchi, where for you can enjoy a proper afternoon tea in airy, elegant surroundings for a surprisingly reasonable price.
+You can of course wander around the world-famous contemporary art gallery afterwards, too.
+Entrance to the gallery is free; another bonus for your budget.

-London is a multicultural city, so it makes sense that you’ll find plenty more versions of afternoon tea than just the British one.
-Cinnamon in Soho, for example, offers high chai, where you can try a fragrant combination of spiced tea, savoury dishes and subtly Indian takes on traditional English desserts.
-Another good option is Momo, where you can enjoy fresh mint tea alongside an intimidatingly comprehensive range of British and Moroccan treats.
+London is a multicultural city, so it makes sense that you’ll find plenty more versions of afternoon tea in London than just the classic scones-and-jam one.
+Cinnamon Bazaar in Covent Garden, for example, offers a 'Trader's High Tea', where you can try a fragrant combination of freshly made chai, savoury nibbles like tandoori chicken and chutney sandwiches, and Indian desserts such as chocolate rasgulla with spiced passion fruit.